-Monsanto Portugal earned the title “Most Portuguese Village” in 1938 by being unlike any other village in the country — a granite-summit settlement in central Portugal where houses are built into 200-ton boulders, a Templar castle you climb for free at 763 meters (2,503 ft), and a silence that returns the minute the day-trippers leave.
-This guide skips the brochure version and tells you where to park, what to eat, and what the House of the Dragon tourism forgets to mention.
+Monsanto Portugal earned the “Most Portuguese Village” title in 1938 by being unlike any other settlement in the country — houses built into 200-ton boulders, a free Templar castle at 763 meters (2,503 ft), silence that returns the minute the day-trippers leave.
+This guide covers where to park, what to eat, and what House of the Dragon tourism doesn’t mention.

 How do you get to Monsanto, Portugal?